|History||| Print ||

 The UCLA Department of Musicology is distinguished by profound diversity of research areas, methodologies, and ideological approaches.

 Those in the department working primarily on later repertories have a similar diversity of interests and approaches.
-In addition to his work on eighteenth- and nineteenth-century instrumental music, Raymond Knapp has written an award-winning two-volume work on the American Musical; Mitchell Morris's seminal work on turn-of-the century transcendentalism and queer musicology has been supplemented by a forthcoming book on the 1970s in popular music, and studies in contemporary music and ecology.
+In addition to his work on eighteenth- and nineteenth-century instrumental music, Raymond Knapp has written an award-winning two-volume work on the American Musical; Mitchell Morris's seminal work on turn-of-the century transcendentalism and queer musicology has been supplemented by his recently published book on the 1970s in popular music, and studies in contemporary music and ecology.
 Tamara Levitz, a scholar of transnational modernism in France, Germany, and the colonial world, engages a wide range of issues in her work, most recently on Stravinsky's Persephone: compositional practice, performance (including dance), visual representation, recording technology, postcolonial theory, and aesthetics.

 Through its faculty, the department is actively involved with several interdisciplinary programs at UCLA, including the Center for Medieval and Renaissance Studies, the Center for Seventeenth- and Eighteenth-Century Studies, Center for the Study of Women, and the Lesbian, Gay, Bisexual, and Transgender Studies program.
 The department is also dedicated to increasing community awareness of new research in the humanities at UCLA, and members of its faculty frequently present lecture/demonstrations on various topics of interest to large audiences, in addition to delivering papers at scholarly conferences throughout the world.
 In Southern California, UCLA faculty members have lectured at such cultural landmarks as the Los Angeles Philharmonic, the Los Angeles Opera, the Ojai Festival, the Los Angeles Museum of Contemporary Art, the Getty Institute, the Villa Aurora, and the Los Angeles Psychoanalytic Institute.
 Members of the department have been called on as expert witnesses in high-profile copyright cases, interviewed in music documentaries, and given countless interviews in print and electronic media.